Visual Studio publish profiles for ASP.NET Core app deployment

 <Project Sdk="Microsoft.NET.Sdk.Web"> <PropertyGroup> <TargetFramework>netcoreapp2.0</TargetFramework> </PropertyGroup> <ItemGroup> <PackageReference Include="Microsoft.AspNetCore.All" Version="2.0.0" /> </ItemGroup> <ItemGroup> <DotNetCliToolReference Include="Microsoft.VisualStudio.Web.CodeGeneration.Tools" Version="2.0.0" /> </ItemGroup> </Project>

-Sdk attribute in the
+Sdk attribute accomplishes the following tasks:

 - Imports the properties file from $(MSBuildSDKsPath)\Microsoft.NET.Sdk.Web\Sdk\Sdk.Props at the beginning.